gitboiz/LayerZero-v2/README.md

 - **OApp**: The OApp Standard provides developers with a generic message passing interface to send and receive arbitrary pieces of data between contracts existing on different blockchain networks.
 See the[ OApp Quickstart](https://docs.layerzero.network/contracts/oapp) to start building.

 - **OFT**: The Omnichain Fungible Token (OFT) Standard allows fungible tokens to be transferred across multiple blockchains without asset wrapping or middlechains.
-See the [OFT Quickstart](https://docs.layerzero.network/contracts/oft) to learn more.
+See the [OFT Quickstart](https://docs.layerzero.network/contracts/oft) for more information.

 ## Protocol Contracts